On non-approximability of zero loss global ${\mathcal L}^2$ minimizers by gradient descent in Deep Learning: Abstract

 \section{Abstract}

-We analyze geometric aspects of the gradient descent algorithm in Deep Learning (DL) networks.
-In particular, we prove that the globally minimizing weights and biases for the $\cL^2$ cost obtained constructively in \cite{cheewa-2} for underparametrized ReLU DL networks can generically not be approximated via the gradient descent flow.
-We therefore conclude that the method introduced in \cite{cheewa-2} is disjoint from the gradient descent method.
+We analyze geometric aspects of the gradient descent algorithm in Deep Learning (DL), and give a detailed discussion of the circumstance that in underparametrized DL networks, zero loss minimization can generically not be attained.
+As a consequence, we conclude that the distribution of training inputs must necessarily be non-generic in order to produce zero loss minimizers, both for the method constructed in \cite{cheewa-2,cheewa-4}, or for gradient descent \cite{ch-7} (which assume clustering of training data).